tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 ## Article VII.
 Nomination and Selection

-Any Core Contributor may be nominated to the Council.
+Any person who has made sustained, verifiable contributions to the Tari protocol may be nominated to the Council.
+Contributions include, but are not limited to: code, infrastructure, documentation, governance facilitation, community building, and ecosystem development.
+A single or token contribution shall not suffice.
+Sustained misconduct shall disqualify a candidate regardless of the strength of their contributions.
 Nominations shall be made publicly, with evidence of the candidate's contributions and a clear account of why they would strengthen the Council.

 Core Contributors shall elect Council members.
 The Council shall define and publish the election procedure, which must include a public nomination period, open discussion, and a recorded vote of Core Contributors.
 Every election result shall include a public written explanation of the outcome.